Chevrolet big-block engine: ZL1

-As impressive as the ZL1 was in its day, actual engine dyno tests of a certified production line stock ZL1 revealed 376 hp SAE net with output swelling to 524 hp SAE gross with the help of optimal carb and ignition tuning, open long tube racing headers, and with no power-sapping engine accessories or air cleaner in place.
+As impressive as the ZL1 was in its day, actual engine dyno tests of a certified production line stock ZL1 revealed 376 hp SAE net with rated output swelling to 524 hp SAE gross with the help of optimal carb and ignition tuning, open long tube racing headers, and with no power-sapping engine accessories or air cleaner in place.
 A second engine dyno test conducted on a second production line stock (but recently rebuilt and partially blueprinted) ZL1 revealed nearly identical figures for the various "gross" conditions.

 Period magazine tests of the ZL1 were quite rare due to the rarity of the engine itself.
 High-Performance Cars tested a production line stock, but well tuned, example and recorded a 13.1 second/110 mph 1/4 mi, which correlates quite well with the previously referenced 376 hp SAE Net figure.
-Super Stock and Drag Racing Magazine recorded an 11.62 second/122.15 mph 1/4 mi in a ZL1 Camaro that was professionally tuned and driven by drag racing legend Dick Harrell, although that car was also equipped with open long-tube S&S equal-length headers, drag slicks, and minor suspension modifications.
+Super Stock and Drag Racing Magazine recorded an 11.62 second/122.15 mph 1/4 mi in a professionally tuned ZL1 Camaro with open long-tube S&S equal-length headers, drag slicks, and minor suspension modifications, driven by drag racing legend Dick Harrell.
 Using Patrick Hale's Power/Speed formula, the 122.15 mph trap speed indicated low 11-second ET (elapsed time) potential (e.g. with larger drag slicks) and suggested something on the order of 495 hp, "as installed", in that modified configuration.
 This large difference in power suggests that the OEM exhaust manifolds and exhaust system were highly restrictive in the ZL1 application, as was also the case with the similar L88.

-The $4,718 cost of the ZL1 option doubled the price of the 1969 Corvette, but resulted in a car with exceptional performance for its day.
-Just two production Corvettes (factory option at dealer) and 69 Camaros (non-dealer option from factory - COPO 9560) were built with the ZL1.
+The then-staggering $4,718 cost of the ZL1 option doubled the price of the 1969 Corvette, resulting in just two production Corvettes (factory option at dealer) and 69 of the 1969 Camaros (non-dealer option from factory – COPO 9560) being built with the ZL1.

 Chevrolet capitalized on the versatility of the 427 design by producing a wide variety of high-performance, "over-the-counter" engine components as well as ready-to-race "replacement" engines in shipping crates.
 Some of the components were developed to enhance the engine's reliability during high RPM operation, possibly justifying the use of the description "heavy duty."
 However, most of these items were racing parts originally designed for Can-Am competition that found their way onto dealers' shelves, and were meant to boost the engine's power output.

 Beginning in 1969, the highest performance 427 models were fitted with the new open (vs. closed) chamber cylinder heads, along with design improvements in crankshafts, connecting rods, and pistons, adopted from the Can-Am development program.

 Chevrolet gave all 427 engines except the ZL1 a torque rating of 460 lbft.